 The mention of a building "not made with hands" occurs three times in those verses.
 Our flesh loves having something which WE can make, feel, touch, see, hear and worship here and now on this earth instead of knowing and trusting in the invisible and unseen in the heavenlies.
 Many continue to believe in and support a Judaistic type of an earthly temple.
-We typically look at large numbers of people and admire buildings that are large and impressive because those things appeal to our senses and to our image of what we think is worthy of God.
+We typically look at large numbers of people and admire buildings that are large and impressive because those things appeal to our senses and to our image of what we think is worthy of God and successful.
 But if we learn anything at all from the Scriptures, it is that God does not think the way we do - His ways and thoughts are not our ways!
-He isn't interested in many things being seen and taken notice of, He is interested in only One Thing: Christ being seen and taken account of, "On THIS Rock I will build My Ekklesia".
+He isn't interested in many things being seen and taken notice of, He is interested in only One Thing: Christ being seen and taken account of, "On THIS Rock I will build My Ekklesia (assembly)".
 There is only One Thing which can break through the temptation of the many things which can be seen and heard in the here and now, and that One Thing is simply Christ.
 Once you have seen and experienced the Real, then earthly substitutes lose their grip because there is no comparison between the two!

 Our Architect and Builder

 "Faith is the assurance of the things we hope for, being the proof of things we do not see and the conviction of their reality.
 [Abraham] was waiting expectantly and confidently looking forward to the city which has fixed and firm foundations, whose Architect and Builder is God."
-(Heb 11:1,10).
+(Heb.
+11:1,10).
 We have evidence all around us of our Architect's absolutely amazing design and creation!
 Nature everywhere speaks of breathtaking design and planning.
 But our Architect and Builder builds and creates very differently to how we do.
 Even at our most creative and most clever, we cannot make objects live, we simply co-operate with the life that is inherent in them.
 For instance a vine produces grapes and a fruit tree bears fruit not by striving and working hard to bear fruit or grow, it happens because of the life which is in them and it is the same with us.
 It is Christ and His Life within us which bears fruit and causes us to grow providing we remain (abide) in Him.
-He is the Vinedresser and will prune us through circumstances and people as He sees fit.
+He is the Vinedresser and will prune us through circumstances or through people.
 Jesus spoke of this in John 15:1-9 and the Greek word which is translated as "abide" means to remain and to wait.
 We usually do not like waiting; we would rather try to make something happen NOW (made with hands) so we often take things into our own hands - being god and lord of our own lives.

 We must be under the government of Jesus Christ and give up trying to govern ourselves.
 Often we usurp the role of the Holy Spirit by trying to be in control of everything in our lives, but when we yield to Him and allow Him to be our Head, we find that His yoke is easy and His burden is light!
 We joyfully follow Him and co-operate with Him in His work.